-This study is presenting further evidence for a Sabbath Resurrection as presented in the book In the Heart of the Earth: The Secret Code that Reveals What is in the Heart of God especially in relation to statements of Ellen White.
+This study presents further evidence for a Sabbath Resurrection as presented in the book In the Heart of the Earth: The Secret Code that Reveals What is in the Heart of God especially in relation to statements of Ellen White.
+Note that this study is not an attack on Ellen White.
+Rather, it shows that her writings actually support a seventh-day Sabath Pentecost despite a few of her comments to the contrary.
 We need to look at all of her statements that have a bearing on the subject and resolve them.
 And the Biblical record must always come first as even she said.

 The original study In the Heart of the Earth dealt with the Biblical meaning of "heart," "earth" and "first day of the week."
 It also showed the meaning of a number of verses that have confused the understanding of resurrection timing.
+Much evidence was presented to show that Jesus' resurrection actually occurred on Friday evening, at the start of the Sabbath rather than on Sunday morning.